BSergeyI/BSILearning/README.md

 Hello, world!

-How my yob will look?
+How my job will look?